-Instructor Dr. Rod T. Squance Office Dr. Rod T. Squance Email Craigie Hall E203 Office Hours rsquance@ucalgary.ca, office hours by appointment Office Hours NA vetefe Marcalidation Mustafa Kamaliddin Davida) time ada) and mkamalid@ucalgary.ca Day(s),time(s) and Mondays, 18:00-20:45 location of Class CHE215 & CHF001 Learning resources: There is no required text for this course.
+Instructor Dr. Rod T. Squance Office Craigie Hall E203 Email rsquance@ucalgary.ca, office hours by appointment Office Hours isquarise gradual from the mount of appointment Office Flours Mustafa Kamaliddin mkamalid@ucalgary.ca Day(s),time(s) and Mondays, 18:00-20:45 location of Class CHE215 & CHF001 Learning resources: There is no required text for this course.
 Sheet music will be provided. required readings, textbooks and materials Prerequisites There are no prerequisites for this course Course description Performing experience in the World Music Ensemble.
 Out of class activities Students will be required to perform in concerts on November 29, 2019 and March 29, 2020, as well as attend full-day preparations and dress rehearsals on each concert day from 10:00am-11:00pm.
 Students will be excused from concert day responsibilities only in cases of class schedule conflicts.
 Course learning By the completion of this course, successful students will be able to: outcomes 1. understand the structure of the music from the genres covered, 2. perform within the traditional expectations of the cultures covered, 3. perform within an ensemble context, 4. rehearse efficiently within a limited time frame, and 5. mount a concert of varying genres and instrumentation, managing logistical challenges idiomatic to world music ensembles.
 Course schedule The ensemble will run through both Fall and Winter sessions with each semester culminating in a performance.
 The Fall term performance will take place on Friday, November 29, 2019; the Winter term performance will take place Sunday, March 29, 2020.
 Students must participate in both of these performances, as assigned, as well as concert day preparations, to achieve a passing grade in the course.
 Other performance opportunities may present themselves throughout the course.
 All other classes throughout the term will be spent rehearsing the music.
 Students may be asked to meet for additional rehearsals, especially for smaller pieces not involving the entire group.
 In addition, students will be grouped into committees responsible for various tasks in concert production, promotion and ensemble development.
-Assessment components Preparation of weekly-assigned repertoire practice tasks: - Isseed in a components Value: 30% Details: Students will be evaluated on their preparation of assigned repertoire practice tasks for each rehearsal, on the basis of their performance of the repertoire in each rehearsal.
-Students who are absent, unexcused, for a rehearsal will be assessed a score of zero for that rehearsal.
-This de deserved a score of zero for that reflection.
-Preparation of weekly-assigned skills-development practice tasks: 1 reparation of weekly assigned skins development practice tasks.
+Assessment components Preparation of weekly-assigned repertoire practice tasks: Assessment components Value: 30% Details: Students will be evaluated on their preparation of assigned repertoire practice tasks for each rehearsal, on the basis of their performance of the repertoire in each rehearsal.
+Students who are absent, unexcused, for a rehearsal will be assessed a score of zero for that rehearsal. will be assessed a score of zero for that reflection.
+Preparation of weekly-assigned skills-development practice tasks: r reparation of weekly-assigned skins-development practice tasks.